Kenneth M. Trombly, Partner

 Practice Focus and Memberships

-Kenneth M. Trombly, Partner, is a civil trial attorney licensed to practice law in the District of Columbia and Maryland, whose practice is limited to representing plaintiffs in catastrophic injury and wrongful death litigation in state and federal courts.
-He is one of only a dozen Washington, DC-based attorneys who are board certified as a “Civil Trial Advocate” by the National Board of Trial Advocacy – a designation based on demonstrated jury trial experience, a written examination, and references from judges in whose courts he has tried a jury case, as well as defense attorneys who have defended cases where he represented the plaintiff.
+Kenneth M. Trombly, Partner, is a civil trial attorney licensed to practice law in the District of Columbia and Maryland, who limits his practice to representing plaintiffs and their families in catastrophic injury and wrongful death litigation in state and federal courts.
+He is one of only a dozen Washington, DC-based attorneys who are board certified as a “Civil Trial Advocate” by the National Board of Trial Advocacy – an ABA recognized designation based on demonstrated jury trial experience, a written examination, and references from both judges in whose courts he has tried a jury case, as well as defense attorneys against whom he has litigated.
 Mr. Trombly has handled numerous significant cases on behalf of seriously injured persons, from seven figure settlements to noteworthy cases that have resulted in local or national publicity.
 The recipient of an “AV Preeminent” rating from Martindale-Hubbell for over a decade – its highest rating – he is also one of a small group of Washington DC injury attorneys who are currently included in both “The Best Lawyers in America” (Woodward White Publishing Co.) and “Super Lawyers” (Law & Politics magazine).

-He is a 1973 graduate of Columbus School of Law of The Catholic University of America, where he was a staff member of the Catholic University Law Review, a student coordinator of the Columbus Community Legal Services clinic, and a participant in the school’s then fledgling Law Students in Court Criminal Justice Clinical Program.
+He is a 1973 graduate of Columbus School of Law of The Catholic University of America, where he was a staff member of the Catholic University Law Review, a student coordinator of the school’s Columbus Community Legal Services clinic, and a participant in its then fledgling Law Students in Court Criminal Justice Clinical Program.
 Mr. Trombly earned his undergraduate degree at The George Washington University (B.A., 1970), where he was elected to the Student Council and was active in Alpha Phi Omega service fraternity, Tau Epsilon Phi fraternity, and other activities.
-As a young lawyer, before his legal practice took on its present focus, he was an active criminal defense attorney, regularly accepting court appointments to represent indigent clients in the District of Columbia.
+As a young lawyer, before his legal practice took on its present focus, he was a criminal defense attorney, regularly accepting court appointments to represent indigent clients in the District of Columbia.
 During this period, he attended the National College of Criminal Defense in Houston, TX, and was the recipient of a U.S. Department of Justice grant to assist him in furthering his training as a trial lawyer.
-In the early 1980’s, when Ken began representing people who were injured in accidents, he found this work to be both emotionally and intellectually rewarding – and within a decade, his law practice had gradually become solely focused on representing catastrophically injured persons and their families.
-In 2010, he was honored by the Trial Lawyers Association for The DC Metropolitan Area, as Trial Lawyer of the Year.
+In the early 1980’s, when Ken began representing people who were injured on account of the negligence of others, he found this work to be both emotionally and intellectually rewarding – and within a decade, his law practice had gradually become solely focused on representing catastrophically injured persons and their families.
+In 2010, he was honored by the Trial Lawyers Association of Metropolitan Washington, DC as Trial Lawyer of the Year.

 Maryland Bar, 1973; District of Columbia Bar, 1975; United States District Court for the District of Maryland, 1974; United States District Court for the District of Columbia, 1975; United States Court of Appeals for the District of Columbia Circuit, 1975; United States Court of Appeals for the Fourth Circuit, 1977; United States Supreme Court, 1978.